arbaadrian/kubergrant/README.md

 # kubectl create -f /tmp/wordpress-ingress.yaml

-  # kubectl get services and open up in vagrant the port assigned for wordpress, ie 32185, and do vagrant reload master
+  # kubectl get services and open up in vagrant the port assigned for wordpress, ie 32185, and do vagrant reload control_plane
-  # do something on wordpress http://master:31096/wp-admin/upload.php
+  # do something on wordpress http://control_plane:31096/wp-admin/upload.php
   # if we delete the mysql pod, it will still come back around with the same content
 kubectl delete pod $(kubectl get pod -l app=wordpress,tier=mysql -o jsonpath='{.items[0].metadata.name}')
 ```